 Floating Weir Skimmers

 Floating weir oil skimmers remove surface oil by pulling the uppermost layer of water into a collection chamber.
-They’re well-suited for open ponds, dams and surface spills where oil builds up in thicker layers (typically over 6mm).
-However, they may be less effective for thin sheen or emulsified oil without a secondary treatment stage like a coalescing separator.
+They’re well-suited for open ponds, dams and surface spills where oil builds up in thicker layers.
+They may be less effective for thin sheen or emulsified oil unless supported by secondary treatment such as a coalescing separator.

 Where Are Skimmers Used?

-- Oil Spill Response – Skimmers are a first-response tool for localised oil spills, preventing hydrocarbons from spreading across water surfaces or entering drainage.
-They’re fast to deploy and limit environmental damage.
+- Oil Spill Response: Skimmers are a first-response tool for localised oil spills, preventing hydrocarbons from spreading across water surfaces or entering drainage.
+They’re fast to deploy and limit environmental impact.

-- Wash Bay Systems – In mining, civil or transport applications, oil builds up quickly during washdowns.
-Adding a belt or tube skimmer to your wash bay sump removes free oil early, easing the load on downstream treatment systems like CPI or coalescing plate separators.
+- Wash Bay Systems: In mining, civil or transport applications, oil builds up quickly during washdowns.
+Adding a belt or tube skimmer to your wash bay sump removes free oil early, reducing load on downstream treatment systems such as CPI or coalescing plate separators.

-- Wastewater Treatment – Industrial wastewater often contains surface oils that can clog filters and reduce treatment performance.
-Skimmers installed before primary treatment help extend equipment life and maintain compliance with your EPL (Environment Protection Licence).
+- Wastewater Treatment: Industrial wastewater often contains surface oils that can clog filters and reduce treatment performance.
+Skimmers installed before primary treatment help extend equipment life and maintain compliance with environmental licensing requirements.

-- Food & Beverage Processing – Skimmers are used in food plants to remove fats, oils and greases (FOG) from process water.
-This protects your trade waste system, maintains hygiene and reduces the risk of blockages and odour.
+- Food & Beverage Processing: Skimmers are used in food plants to remove fats, oils and greases (FOG) from process water.
+This protects trade waste systems, improves hygiene and reduces the risk of blockages and odour.

-- Contaminated Ponds or Tanks – If your site has stormwater pits, evaporation ponds or holding tanks that collect oily runoff, a floating oil skimmer can remove visible surface hydrocarbons and reduce environmental risk, especially if discharging off-site.
+- Contaminated Ponds or Tanks: Stormwater pits, evaporation ponds and holding tanks can accumulate oily runoff.
+A floating oil skimmer can remove visible surface hydrocarbons and reduce environmental risk, particularly where water is discharged or transported off-site.

 Skimmer vs Scraper – What’s the Difference?